IntersectMBO/lsm-tree/doc/final-report/final-report.md

 Since the term ‘merge’ is already part of the LSM-tree terminology, we chose to call this operation a table *union* instead.
-Moreover, ‘union’ is a more fitting name, since the behavior of table union is similar to that of `Data.Map.unionWith`: all logical key–value pairs with unique keys are preserved, but pairs that have the same key are combined using the resolve function that is also used for upserts (see [functional
+Moreover, ‘union’ is a more fitting name, since the behaviour of table union is similar to that of `Data.Map.unionWith`: all logical key–value pairs with unique keys are preserved, but pairs that have the same key are combined using the resolve function that is also used for upserts (see [functional